vsajip/python-gnupg/docs/index.rst

 Note: If the data being signed is binary, calling ``str(signed_data)`` may raise exceptions.
 In that case, use the fact that ``signed_data.data`` holds the binary signed data.
 Usually the signature itself is ASCII; it's the message itself which may cause the exceptions to be raised.
 (Unless a detached signature is requested, the result of signing is the message with the signature appended.)

+The hash algorihm used when creating the signature can be found in the ``signed_data.hash_algo`` attribute.

 .. versionadded 0.2.5

 The ``detach`` keyword argument was added in version 0.2.5.